griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 <p style='text-align: justify;'>
   Because of the finite number of TF coils used in a tokamak (18 for ITER and 16 for DEMO), the axisymmetry is effectively broken.
-Therefore, iIn addition to the radial dependency, the toroidal field also varies as a function of the toroidal angle and the vertical position.
+Therefore, in addition to the radial dependency, the toroidal field also varies as a function of the toroidal angle and the vertical position.
 This effect is known as ripple.
 Electromagnetic ripple impacts TF coil design in two ways: